 To implement your new settings, click Apply.
 To return to the SNMP View Table, click the Show All SNMP View Table Entries link.

 SNMP Group Table

 An SNMP Group created with this table maps SNMP users (identified in the SNMP User Table) to the views created in the previous menu.
-To view the SNMP Group Table window, open the SNMP Manager folder in the Security Management folder and click the SNMP Group Table entry.
-The following window should appear:
+To view this window click, Security Management > SNMP Manager > SNMP Group Table.